Journal of Chinese Political Science

-Journal of Chinese Political Science is a hybrid open access peer-reviewed academic journal published quarterly by Springer Science+Business Media on behalf of the Association of Chinese Political Studies, covering theoretical and empirical research articles on Chinese politics across the whole spectrum of political science.
+The Journal of Chinese Political Science is a quarterly peer-reviewed hybrid open-access academic journal published by Springer Science+Business Media on behalf of the Association of Chinese Political Studies, covering theoretical and empirical research articles on Chinese politics across the whole spectrum of political science.
 Its editor-in-chief is Sujian Guo (San Francisco State University).

-It is abstracted and indexed by Social Sciences Citation Index and Scopus.
-The journal has a 2023 impact factor of 4.6.
+Abstracting and indexing

+The journal is abstracted and indexed in: